KevinGUILBAUT/PIH_analysis/README.md

 # Post-Induction Hypotension
 ## Overview
-Post-induction hypotension (PIH) is a common and potentially complication during anesthesia induction.
-This project provides a comprehensive machine learning pipeline to predict PIH occurrence using physiological data from the [VitalDB](https://vitaldb.net/) dataset.
+This project provides a comprehensive machine learning pipeline to predict Post-induction hypotension (PIH) occurrence using physiological data from the [VitalDB](https://vitaldb.net/) dataset.

 This project was built during a research internship supervised by [Bob AUBOUIN](https://github.com/BobAubouin) and Kaouther MOUSSA.